Verify: Did DACA spur child border crossings, violent gangs?

 We asked Kevin Johnson, University of California, Davis Law School Dean and immigration expert whether fleeing immigrants thought they’d get amnesty because of DACA.

-“There is no evidence supporting that theory,” said Johnson.
+“There is no evidence supporting that theory,” Johnson said.
 “Rather, the research shows that Central Americans were fleeing widespread criminal violence.”

 In fact, DHS said in July 2014 that violence and poverty were pushing unaccompanied minors to flee from Central America into the U.S.